faceleg/node-assetify/README.md

 assetify.use(assetify.plugins.bundle);
 ```

-node-assetify comes with a **LESS** parsing plugin out of the box, which you can configure by invoking:
+assetify comes with a **LESS** parsing plugin out of the box, which you can configure by invoking:

 ```javascript
 assetify.use(assetify.plugins.less);